DataDog/dd-trace-dotnet/blog/2020-09-15-datadog-apm-in-azure-service-fabric.md

 ## 2. Set up the Datadog Agent

-The Datadog Agent is a component that runs in a separate process next to each instance of your application.
-It collects telemetry about your infrastructure, merges it with your application telemetry (which is collected by the Tracer) and sends it to the Datadog server.
+The Datadog Agent is a component that collects telemetry about your infrastructure, merges it with your application telemetry (which is collected by the Tracer) and sends it to the Datadog servers.

 We will use a standalone Docker container to include the Agent into our Service Fabric application.
 We will configure the container to run as a Fabric service available to other components of our application.